Manage your applications

 Tip: To review the call histories for all your PayPal apps, use the Sandbox Transactions and Live Transactions dashboards, which provide the histories of API calls made by apps in each environment.
 The dashboards display details such as the date of the transaction, type of transaction, status, amount, as well as the details of the API call, such as the request and response messages.
 The dashboards enable you to view the call history for all apps or a specific app.

-Upgrade your PayPal account as necessary
+Upgrade your PayPal account

-Additionally, please note that you must have a PayPal Business account to accept PayPal as a payment method.
+Note: You must have a PayPal Business account to accept PayPal as a payment method.

 - Identity overview